 The world is coated in a sea of words.
-We have essays, novels, blogs, scripts, short stories, poetry, and more.
+We have essays, novels, blogs, scripts, short stories, poetry, speeches, and more.
 With words vibrating off the atmosphere day in and day out, how can you ever craft something that would lure any number of the billions of people in the world?
 The answer is simple.
-Start with a good hook!
+Start with a great hook!

 In longer works of fiction, such as short stories, novels, plays, and scripts, you can incorporate the hook into the title or write it into one of the opening scenes.